dmockus2/deangelo/README.md

 # deangelo
-This project verifies that the homicides reported in the [CDC WONDER](https://wonder.cdc.gov/mortSQL.html "Compressed Mortality File") exclude foreign resident deaths.
+This project verifies that the homicides reported in [CDC WONDER](https://wonder.cdc.gov/mortSQL.html "Compressed Mortality File") exclude foreign resident deaths.

 ## Prerequisites
 To run this project, you will need: